6238/2019-robot-code-new/README.md

 5) Check the box next to "CTRE Phoenix" and click "OK".

 #### The following program install instructions are Windows-only.
 Unfortunately, there is no Mac version of LabView 2018 or the FRC Suite as of now.
-## Installing LabView 2018 and NI Vision Software (Optional, Not Recommended):
+## Installing LabView 2018 and NI Vision Software (Optional, Recommended):
 1) Download the LabView 2018 installer (~5-6 GB) here: http://www.ni.com/download/labview-for-frc-18.0/7841/en/.
 You will have to create or use an existing National Instruments account.
 2) Extract all the files inside the zip file into a new folder.
 This may take a while.
 3) Run autorun.exe, found inside the folder with the extracted files.